Algarve is located on the South-Western coast of Portugal

 The Vilamoura international school teaches children in English and Portuguese primarily, and French is also a curricular subject.
 German, Russian, and Mandarin are also available as optional courses.

 The Nobel International School in Lagoa is also a high-quality choice which will educate your children in English and Portuguese.
 The school offers day and boarding options at a campus right next to the beach.

 Sir Cliff Richard is the most famous Algarve resident, but other stars that holiday in the area include ex-British Prime Minister David Cameron, footballers Steven Gerard and Cristiano Ronaldo, singer Bonnie Tyler, and many more.

 Picture by Joao Alves via Flickr

 Food lovers will rejoice at the choice of fine dining options available in the Algarve.
-In Faro, the largest city in the Algarve, there are 13 Michelin star restaurants, including the two-star Michelin Resturante Ocean, headed up by Austrian chef Hans Neuner, and Gusto, the pan-European restaurant which also offers a Cuban cigar menu alongside its main fare.
+In Faro, the largest city in the Algarve, there are thirteen Michelin star restaurants, including the two-star Resturante Ocean, headed up by Austrian chef Hans Neuner, and Gusto, the pan-European restaurant which also offers a Cuban cigar menu alongside its main fare.

-Lagos and Albufeira are well-known for being a hit with expatriate holiday-makers.
+Lagos and Albufeira are well known for being a hit with expatriate holiday-makers.
 Clubs and bars are abundant in these areas and particularly lively during the summer months.
 Exclusive private members clubs are also available in these busier Algarve spots.